 CASA: Provides mental services to infants, children and families.

 Catholic Social Services: Variety of community services and programs.

 Centre For Race & Culture: Work with youth/children, typically under-privileged homes; try to combine our social justice programs with the arts to increase the impact of our anti-racism message.

 Challenge by Choice: Social recreation programming for youth experiencing mental health issues.

 Child and Family Services Region 6 High Risk Unit: Supporting youth working to overcome many barriers.

-Childrens Heart Society: Support, research, equiptment, grants & referrals for families of children with congenital and aquired heart disease.
+Children’s Heart Society: Support, research, equipment, grants & referrals for families of children with congenital and acquired heart disease.

-Chimo Residential Group Homes: Addiction Group Homes, life skills programs, life management programs.
+Chimo Youth Retreat Centre: Addiction Group Homes, life skills programs, life management programs.

 Community Options: Out-of-school care programs, play and support.